Focal-JMLab: 2010s

+2020s

+In 2019, Alpha Private Equity acquired a majority stake in Vervent Audio Group, which was later renamed Vervent Audio Holding.
+Cédrick Boutonet became the chairman and CEO, and the subsidiaries Focal Naim America and Focal Naim Canada were established.

+The same year saw the launch of a worldwide network of Focal Powered by Naim shops, with the first openings in Seoul (South Korea) and Lyon (France).
+These shops, shop-in-shops and corners dedicated to the Focal and Naim brands offer customers a brand experience.
+The FPBN network comprises more than 50 stores across North America, Europe and Asia.

+In January 2024, Focal became a member of the Comité Colbert, which promotes French expertise and excellence.

 Technologies

-Focal-JMlab maintains a regular research and development program in speaker drivers’ technologies.
-Investments in this field have enabled the company to conceive various innovative concepts.
+Focal-JMlab maintains a regular research and development program in speaker driver technologies.
+Investments in this field have enabled the company to develop various innovative concepts.
 Ten innovations have been patented to date.

 Inverted dome tweeter (1981)

-An inverted dome tweeter was designed and developed by Focal in 1981.
-(Inverted dome tweeters appeared at least as early as the late 1960s in the EPI 100 loudspeaker manufactured by EPI/Epicure.
-It had an inverted fabric dome.)
-One of its main advantages is its low directionality and its high dynamics.
+Focal designed and developed an inverted dome tweeter in 1981.
+(Inverted dome tweeters appeared at least as early as the late 1960s in the EPI 100 loudspeaker manufactured by EPI/Epicure, which had an inverted fabric dome.)
+One of its main advantages is its low directionality and high dynamics.
 The majority of the brand's tweeters still feature this technology.

 K2 cone (1986)

 In 1986, the company introduced the Polykevlar sandwich structure.
-The Poly-K cone is composed of two layers of aramid fibres applied to either side of a hollow-micro-ball structure in order to improve the compromise between weight-rigidity-and damping.
+The Poly-K cone is composed of two layers of aramid fibres applied to either side of a hollow micro-ball structure to improve the compromise between weight, rigidity, and damping.

 Polyglass cone (1988)

-Polyglass technology was introduced by Focal in 1988.
-This consists in depositing fine glass micro-balls on the surface of a cellulose pulp cone (paper).
-This combination of glass and paper results in a very rigid material with a low mass, providing excellent damping qualities.
+Focal introduced polyglass technology in 1988.
+This technology involves depositing fine glass micro-balls on the surface of a cellulose pulp cone (paper).
+The combination of glass and paper results in a very rigid material with a low mass, providing excellent damping qualities.
 The Polyglass cone resulted in a very linear frequency response curve and improved the definition of the midrange.

 "W" sandwich cone (1995)

-In 1995, Focal improved its sandwich concept with its "W" cone system which consists of two sheets of glass fibres applied to a structural foam core.
-Unlike the mono-material cones, the "W" sandwich cone optimises the frequency response curve by maximising the mass, rigidity and damping.
+In 1995, Focal improved its sandwich concept with its "W" cone system, which consists of two sheets of glass fibres applied to a structural foam core.
+Unlike mono-material cones, the "W" sandwich cone optimizes the frequency response curve by maximising mass, rigidity, and damping.

 Beryllium tweeter (2002)

-In 2002, Focal launched another innovation to their product line, the Beryllium Tweeter, which was only the second time a tweeter had ever been manufactured from Beryllium.
-Yamaha had introduced the Beryllium tweeter and Beryllium mid-range speaker in the NS-1000 back in 1974.
+In 2002, Focal introduced a new innovation to their product line: the Beryllium Tweeter.
+This was only the second time a tweeter had ever been manufactured from Beryllium.
+Yamaha had previously introduced the Beryllium tweeter and Beryllium mid-range speaker in the NS-1000 back in 1974.

-Beryllium is seven times more rigid than titanium (six times more rigid than aluminum), but has the same mass.
-It enabled Focal to develop a lighter and faster tweeter which provides excellent damping qualities.
-When associated with the inverted dome concept, the frequency response can be increased to 40 kHz, and more than 5 octaves can be spanned.

-Costing only 2% that than gold, Focal only uses the Beryllium Tweeter for the Premium ranges: Utopia, Sopra, Electra and high end studio monitors.

 Tweeter Al-Mg (2007)

 This tweeter was introduced by Focal JMlab in 2007.
 The use of aluminium increases damping qualities, whereas the use of magnesium increases the rigidity of the dome.
 This enabled the frequency response of the Al-Mg Tweeter to be increased to 28 kHz.
 The Al-Mg Tweeter is used on the Chorus range of the Home line and on the CMS and Shape ranges of the Pro line, among others.